Museum of Jewish Heritage: History

 Initially, Koch's administration and co-chairmen George Klein were going to obtain the Custom House for the museum.
-In 1985 Governor Mario Cuomo’s broker negotiated site change to Battery Park City.
+In 1985 Governor Mario Cuomo's broker negotiated site change to Battery Park City.
 Klein and other leaders were enthusiastic about the change since they wanted to create the best museum for the least price.
 Many plans for the Museum of Jewish Heritage was submitted but they were rejected by City's planning authorities.

 In 1990, the museum merged with the Center for Holocaust Studies in Brooklyn.
 Architect Kevin Roche begin designing the museum in 1993.
 In the same year, Howard J. Rubinstein also joined the museum's board.

 The New York City Holocaust Memorial Commission, established in 1982, was reincorporated in 1986 as the New York Holocaust Memorial Commission, with Governor Cuomo and Mayor Koch, as well as Klein, Robert M. Morgenthau and Manfred Ohrenstein and Peter Cohen as chairmen of its board.

-The plans were not completely accomplished in the beginning because the funds were not sufficient to cover the vision, so in the early 2000, the realization took place with the guidance of David Marwell.
+The final, approved plans were brought to fruition in 1997 with the museum's opening with David Altshuler as Executive Director.
+David Marwell replaced David Altshuler as Executive Director in 2000, and guided its subsequent expansion.
 In 2003, the dedication of the Robert M. Morgenthau wing included auditoria, classrooms, conference center, and a temporary exhibition space.

 At an event held at the Museum of Jewish Heritage on January 29, 2017, Elisha Wiesel suggested that protesting against Executive Order 13769 ("Protecting the Nation from Foreign Terrorist Entry into the United States") was part of his father Elie Wiesel's legacy.

 From 1997 until 2019, the museum had a Core Exhibition which told the story of 20th and 21st century Jewish life from the perspective of those who lived it.
 Through a rotating collection that included artifacts, photographs, and documentary films, the Core Exhibition placed the Holocaust in the larger context of modern Jewish history.
-It was organized into three chronological sections: Jewish Life A Century Ago, The War Against the Jews, and Jewish Renewal — each told on a separate floor.
+It was organized into three chronological sections: Jewish Life A Century Ago, The War Against the Jews, and Jewish Renewal—each told on a separate floor.
 It was housed in the museum's six-sided building, symbolic of the six points of the Star of David and the six million Jews murdered in the Holocaust.